The Dupes of Hazzard

 We Won’t Like the Solution

 This is why the fiction engine is worse than stupid.
 Stupid is corrected through innovative teaching and enthusiastic explanations of the techniques of critical thinking.
 Stupid leaves the stage when a welcoming community of interesting rational thinkers provide example after example of good versus bad choices.
-To stop being stupid is a choice that every rational person in the world makes as soon as ey realize ey are misunderstanding something.
+To stop being stupid is a choice that every rational person in the world makes as soon as ey realizes ey is misunderstanding something.
 Those whose minds are sublimated by a fiction engine will simply incorporate the new information into their disconnected private world as further evidence of its validity.

 So, stupid is manageable, this is not.
 Without an innovative new approach by rational individuals, we may be doomed.
 What we know is that facts and reason will not solve this problem.
 As a start, let’s make sure we recognize that this is not as trivial as stupid.
 This is the first assault in the upcoming zombie apocalypse but the zombies aren’t brain-less, they are mind-less.
 The effect, as we saw on January sixth, is frighteningly similar to the cinematic version — things that look like humans are moving with deadly force through the civilized world dismantling the life we cherish.
 Reasoning will not stop them, force will only encourage them and the fact that they are all disguised as white people means that law enforcement is powerless against them.